hasfihawari/text-categorization-using-spacy/README.md

 ```python
 python training.py
 ```
-after that, to predict the model:
+after that, to predict the text:
 ```python
 python predict.py
 ```